ThivRajan/React-Plate/README.md

-# React Plate
+# Fire Plate

-This project is meant to be used as a template for React apps with TypeScript.
+This project is meant to be used as a template for TypeScript React apps using Firebase.

-## Getting Started with React Plate
+## Getting Started with Fire Plate

 To use this template for your own project, you should update the following: